tmtsoftware/csw/docs/src/main/technical/command/command.md

 # Command

 Commands can be sent to other component and responses can be received in return.
-To understand the underlying framework of the components and it's deployment please refer the @ref[framework technical doc](../framework/framework.md).
+To understand the underlying framework of the components and its deployment, please refer to the @ref[framework technical doc](../framework/framework.md).

 ## Sending Commands from the Component